jsalinasf/cheat_sheets/dockerCommands.md

 	docker exec -it webapp bash
 	docker exec -it webapp sh
 * You will have to choose the command properly according to the distro used on the container
+* Ex: sh for alpine

+### DOCKER PRUNE
+	docker system prune -a
+* WARNING: It will remove images, containers, networks and volumes from docker host.
+Use it wisely

 ### DOCKER Registry